-Aortic Regurgitant Murmur-Aortic Diastolic Nonregurgitant Murmur, or a Prediastolic Murmur.-An aortic regurgitant murmur occurs with the second diastolic sounds of the heart.
+Aortic Regurgitant Murmur; Aortic Diastolic Nonregurgitant Murmur.-An aortic regurgitant murmur occurs with the second sound of the heart, and it is the only one of the organic murmurs produced in the left side of the heart which has this relation with the heart-sounds.
+It is, therefore, readily enough discriminated from the other murmurs.
 It is almost always heard at the base of the heart, but, in some instances, when not appreciable at the base, it is heard a little below the base, namely, near the sternum on the left side on a level with the fourth costal cartilage.
-In some instances, however, the maximum of intensity is in a corresponding situation on the right side.
-In the latter situations it has generally its maximum of intensity.
+In the latter situation it has generally its maximum of intensity.
 It is transmitted best in a downward direction, being often heard at the apex, and sometimes considerably below this point.
 It is never inorganic.
-It is usually not intense, low in pitch, and soft; but it may be loud, high, rough, or musical.
+It is usually not intense, low in pitch and soft; but it may be loud, high, rough, or musical.

-A short murmur is sometimes produced by the retrograde movement of the blood-current within the aorta, the aortic valve being intact, and regurgitation not, therefore, taking place.
-This murmur is due to roughening of the lining membrane of the aorta by atheroma or calcareous deposit, and it is always preceded by an aortic direct murmur.
+A short murmur is sometimes produced by the retrograde movement of the blood-current within the aorta, the aortic valve being sufficient, and regurgitation not therefore taking place.
+This murmur is due to roughening of the lining membrane of the aorta by atheroma or calcareous deposit, and it, is always preceded by an aortic direct murmur.
 It occurs directly after the systole, and ends with the second sound.
 Although of such brief duration, it is distinctly recognizable and distinguished from the preceding aortic direct murmur.
 I have long been accustomed to demonstrate this murmur in private teaching, and have called it an aortic diastolic non-regurgitant murmur.
-A better name is a prediastolic murmur.
-It cannot be said to have much practical importance, inasmuch as the lesion giving rise to it is represented by the aortic direct murmur which precedes it.
-This murmur may be associated with a true regurgitant murmur.
-This is the explanation of a diastolic murmur which is rough before and soft after the aortic second sound.
+It cannot be said to have practical importance, inasmuch as the lesion giving rise to it is represented by the aortic direct murmur which precedes it.

 Coexisting Endocardial Murmurs.-The murmurs referable to the left side of the heart, which have been considered, are often found in combination; two or three may coexist, or all of them may be present.
-Moreover, with one or more of these murmurs may be associated murmurs referable to the right side of the heart.
-Having become familiar with their relations with the heartsounds, and other points involved in their differentiation, it is not difficult to recognize them in combination.
+Moreover, with more or less of these murmurs may be associated murmurs referable to the right side of the heart.

+Having become familiar with their relations with the heart-sounds, and other points involved in their differentiation, it is not difficult to recognize them in combination.
 The mitral murmurs are not infrequently associated.
-The mitral direct, being presystolic, ends with the systolic sounds, and the mitral systolic or regurgitant begins with these sounds; the systolic sounds, as it were, divide these two murmurs.
-These murmurs almost invariably differ from each other in pitch and quality.
+The mitral direct, being presystolic, ends with the first sound, and the mitral systolic or regurgitant begins with this sound; the first sound, as it were, divides these two murmurs.
+The murmurs almost invariably differ from each other in pitch and quality.
 The presence of both, in fact, assists, rather than obstructs, the recognition of each.
 The aortic direct and the aortic regurgitant murmur, also, are often associated.
-A murmur then accompanies the systolic and the diastolic sounds of the heart; the two murmurs follow in the same rhythmical order as the two groups of heart-sounds.
-These murmurs, when associated, can only be confounded with pericardial friction-sounds.
+A murmur then accompanies the first and the second sound of the heart; the two murmurs follow in the same rhythmical order as the heart-sounds.
+These murmurs, when associated, can only be confounded with pericardial friction sounds.